tantialex/artnet-rpi-gpu-hub75-matrix/readme.md

 averaging out to the current brightness level.
 This provides fine-tuned brightness control (255 levels) while maintaining excellent color balance.

-Alternatively, you can encode brightness data directly into the PWM data, however, this yields very poor results for low brightness levels even when using 64 bits of BCM data. this is controlled via the scene_info->jitter_brightness boolean.
+Alternatively, you can encode brightness data directly into the PWM data, however, this yields  poor results for low brightness levels even when using 64 bits of BCM data.
+This feature is primarly for Pi3 & 4 models.

 The mapping from 24bpp (or 32bpp) RGB data to BCM data is very optimized.
 It uses 128-bit SIMD vectors for the innermost